voostindie/vincents-productivity-suite-for-alfred/README.md

 - `key`: the technical key.
 It doesn't really matter what it is, except that the name is derived from it, and that you'll have to use it in CLI when switching focus.
 - `name`: the name of the area as shown in Alfred, and as used by the other features as default values.
 The default value is the `key`, capitalized.
 - `root`: the directory under which all files for this area reside on disk.
 The default is set to `~/<name>`.
+- `<plugin>`: the name of the plugin you want to enable, followed by its configuration (if any).
+Enable as many plugins as needed!

 ### Obsidian (and note applications in general!)